MHz1985/Certificates/README.md

     1. Databases and SQL for Data Science with Python [98.84%]
     1. Python Project for Data Science [100%]
     1. Data Analysis with Python [97%]
     1. Data Visualization with Python [97.91%]
+    1. IBM Data Analyst Capstone Project [89%]
 1. DevOps and Software Engineering ⏳
     1. Introduction to DevOps [98.5%]
     1. Introduction to Cloud Computing [100%]